2026

 Report Scope

-This report examines the UK market for core goods and services sold through opticians including:
+This Report examines the UK market for core goods and services sold through opticians including:

 In addition, this Report includes eye care solutions, such as Optrex, eye baths and eye masks, which are used for the treatment of sore and tired eyes.